vitalygashkov/crextractor/README.md

-# Crunchys
+# Crextractor

-A utility to extract secrets from Crunchyroll mobile app
+Utility for extracting secrets from Crunchyroll mobile app

 ## Prerequisites